 Vehicle Loading Capacities

-Front Seat Occupants
+Front Seat Occupants 2

-Rear Seat Occupants
+Rear Seat Occupants 3

-Luggage
+Luggage 115 lbs.
+(52 kg 5)

 Rated Vehicle Capacity 865 lbs.
-(392 kg)
+(392 kg z)

 TRAILER TOWING

 In this section you will find safety tips and information on limits to the type of towing you can reasonably do with your vehicle.
 Before towing a trailer carefully review this information to tow your load as efficiently and safely as possible.